jaganmn/jaganmn/README.md

 <a rel="me" href="https://fosstodon.org/@jaganmn"></a>
 Hey, I'm Mikael! :-)

-I work as a research software developer in the Department of Mathematics and Statistics at McMaster University in Hamilton, Ontario, Canada, where my main research interests are statistical computing and statistical inference for ecological models.
+I live in Toronto, Ontario, Canada and I work as a research software developer in the Department of Mathematics and Statistics at
+McMaster University, where my main research interests are statistical computing and statistical inference for ecological models.

 I'm an active contributor to the [R programming language](https://www.r-project.org/) and to the R package ecosystem maintained by
 [CRAN](https://cran.r-project.org/) and [Bioconductor](https://bioconductor.org/).